Why do people replace their lawns with creeping thyme? How do I plant creeping thyme?

 Can I grow creeping thyme in the shade?

-Creeping thyme can tolerate partial shade.
+Creeping thyme can tolerate and grow in partial shade.
 It is a low-growing ground cover that produces small, purple flowers.
 It requires well-draining soil and prefers full sun to partial shade.
 When grown in the shade, it will have fewer flowers.
 If you are looking for a plant that will tolerate deep shade, try growing sweet woodruff (Galium odoratum) instead.
 Sweet woodruff is a low-growing ground cover that produces white flowers.
 It is native to Europe and prefers shady conditions.
 Sweet woodruff can also be used as a border plant.

 What is required to maintain healthy creeping thyme ground cover?

-Creeping thyme is very easy to care for and requires little maintenance once it is established.
+Creeping thyme is easy to care for and requires little maintenance once established.
 However, there are a few things that you should do to ensure that your creeping thyme stays healthy.
-First, make sure that it is planted in well-drained soil.
-Creeping thyme will not tolerate wet or boggy conditions.
-Second, give it a light trimming in early spring to remove dead or damaged leaves.
-Third, fertilize your creeping thyme every year with a balanced organic fertilizer.

 How do I winterize creeping thyme?